GhorbaniF/PUMA-phenotypic-aging/README.md

 The framework was developed using more than 1,000 phenotypic traits from over 150,000 participants in the Dutch Lifelines cohort and is designed to characterize heterogeneity in aging by integrating behavioral, psychological, social, physical, environmental, and biomedical phenotypes.

-This repository accompanies the manuscript *PUMA: Phenotypic Unsupervised Model of Aging Reveals Distinct Aging Dimensions*.

 ## Workflow